 Overview of different types of -ware

 When it comes to cyber security, there are many concepts you need to know in order to be as safe as possible online.
+Computer related words and computer words that include the suffix 'ware' are particularly relevant in understanding different types of -ware.
 However, it can be difficult to remember and understand the different concepts and what they actually do.
-That's why we've put together a little overview of the different types of -ware you might encounter in your daily computer use - hopefully to emphasize the importance of securing your computer and thinking about your online life.
+That’s why we’ve put together a little overview of the different types of -ware you might encounter in your daily computer use - hopefully to emphasize the importance of securing your computer and thinking about your online life.

 The malicious software